rxseven/docker-playground/README.md

 > **Daily limit** as Onigiri runs on a free plan, and the free trial is already expired, at which point, **Onigiri is restricted to sending 100 emails per day**.
 For more information, see [SendGrid Pricing & Plans](https://www.sendgrid.com/pricing/).

 > **Login with Facebook** button won’t work for you because the relevant Facebook app is sill in [development mode](https://developers.facebook.com/docs/apps/managing-development-cycle), and you don’t have access to it.

-### Why Onigiri was not deployed to AWS?

-One of the purposes of creating this project is to use only the services that are free of charge.
-Sure, [AWS Free Tier](https://aws.amazon.com/free/) offers a free usage tier for 12 months but my account is not eligible anymore.

 [Back to top](#table-of-contents)